Is your flame dancing? When a flame flickers too much; it can produce unwanted smoke which can be caused by:

 To ensure a clean burn, extinguish your candle using one of our candle snuffers, trim the wick to 3mm using our wick trimmers and finally make sure it isn't in direct line of any air currents – then simply relight and enjoy.
 You can find these everyday candle care products online and instore.

-To prevent tunnelling and memory rings; the first burn of your candle is the most important!
+To prevent tunnelling and memory rings (wax being left on side of jar); the first burn of your candle is the most important!

 The 1cm Rule